teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 ::: {.cell .markdown}
 ### Claim #: Warm-starting neural network training can achieve comparable generalization performance to randomly initialized models by tuning the batch size and learning rates, but without any benifit in training time.
 ![Figure4](assets/claim5.png)
-*This is Figure 3 from the paper, warm-starting models (Blue) with randomly initialized models (Orange)*
+*This is Figure 3 from the paper, each dot represent a ResNet model validation accuracy on CIFAR-10 dataset, where warm-starting models are blue and randomly initialized models are orange.
+Each dot corresponds to a model with a different combination of learning rate and batch size.*

 - Excerpt:

 > "Interestingly, we do find warm-started models that perform as well as randomly-initialized models, but they are unable to do so while benefiting from their warm-started initialization.
 The training time for warm-started ResNet models that generalize as well as randomly-initialized models is roughly the same as those randomly-initialized models."

-- Type: This claim is qualitative because it specifies that the generalization performance is comparable but not how comparable it is, or how much resources are used.
+- Type: This claim is qualitative because it specifies that the generalization performance is comparable but not how comparable it is, or which values acheive these results.
 - Experiment: You can verify this claim by trying different combinations of batch sizes and learning rates then plot the performance - training time relation for warm-start and cold-start models.

+***
 :::

 ::: {.cell .markdown}
 ### Claim #: A little training with a warm-start model can lead to loss of generality.
 ![Figure5](assets/claim6.png)
-*This is Figure 4 from the paper, left is validation accuracy in 50% training while right is percentage of damage when training on 100%*
+*This is Figure 4 from the paper, showing the validation accuracy (left) on 50% of data and the percent damage (right) of warm-starting ResNet models on 100% of the data.
+The warm-starting models are trained on 50% of the data and checkpointed every 5 epochs.
+The percent damage is the difference in validation accuracy between the warm-starting models and the baseline model that is randomly initialized and trained on 100% of the data.*

 - Excerpt:

 > "One surprising result in our investigation is that only a small amount of training is necessary to damage the validation performance of the warm-started model."

-- Type: This claim is qualitative.
+- Type: This claim is qualitative as it lacks the details of the ranges or factors that affect the generality.
 - Experiment: A possible way to verify this claim is to train the warm-start model on a subset of the data for a few epochs and measure its performance.
 Then, use the full data and observe how the performance drops.

+***
 :::

 ::: {.cell .markdown}